 The continuing conflict between Russia and Ukraine has significantly impacted global economic markets.
 Russia's military interventions in Ukraine have also led to, and may continue to lead to, additional economic or trade sanctions being imposed against Russia by the U.S., European Union and other countries.
 We cannot predict the progress or outcome of the situation in Russia and Ukraine, as the conflict and governmental reactions continue to evolve.
 Prolonged unrest, intensified military activities, and more extensive economic or trade sanctions impacting Russia and Ukraine could have a material adverse effect on the global economy, and such effect could in turn have a material adverse effect on our operations, financial condition, liquidity and business outlook.
 Any disruptions or continuing or worsening slowdown in the global economy or the PRC economy, whether as a result of the deterioration of the U.S.-China relationship, the Russia-Ukraine conflict, or other reasons, could significantly impact and reduce domestic commercial activities in China, which may lead to decreased demand for our colocation or managed services and have a negative impact on our business, financial condition and results of operations.
 A decrease in economic activity, whether actual or perceived, a further decrease in economic growth rates or an otherwise uncertain economic outlook in China could have a material adverse effect on our customers' expenditures and, as a result, may also adversely affect our business, financial condition and results of operations.
 Additionally, continued turbulence in the international markets may adversely affect our ability to access the capital markets to meet our liquidity needs.
-Any periods of continuing or worsening increased or heightened volatility in financial, equity and other markets, particularly due to investor concerns relating to the deterioration of the U.S.-China relationship, or the Russia-Ukraine conflict could limit our ability to raise funds, pursue further business expansion and mai
+Any periods of continuing or worsening increased or heightened volatility in financial, equity and other markets, particularly due to investor concerns relating to the deterioration of the U.S.-China relationship, or the Russia-Ukraine conflict could limit our ability to raise funds, pursue further business expansion and maintain revenue growth.
+See "-The uncertain economic environment may have an adverse impact on our business and financial condition" above.